 Pros: An EOR partner provides full legal guidance and tailored healthcare administration for employees while ensuring compliance with state labor laws.
 As an additional benefit, an EOR partner handles hiring, onboarding, payroll, and compliance on your behalf so you can engage or relocate talent quickly and cost-effectively while providing them with top-tier benefits and support.

 Cons: Not all U.S. EOR organizations provide the same plans, rates, or support.
 For example, some EOR organizations may work with third-party health insurance providers to source and administer benefits to distributed teams, which can increase costs.
 Employers should practice due diligence when researching which U.S. EOR partner best fits their needs.

-Read more: What Is an Employer of Record?
+Read more: What Is an Employer of Record (EOR)?

-If you seek a simple and compliant way to administer benefits to your distributed team across the U.S., look no further than Velocity Global.
+If you seek a simple and compliant way to administer benefits to your U.S. employees, look no further than Velocity Global.
 By working with a trusted partner that has one of the most competitive U.S. benefits offerings on the market, you can rest assured you'll receive:

 - Inclusive coverage.
 Our benefits cover employees in any stage of life and employment.
 Whether you’re hiring one or one thousand, we support your full-time and part-time employees through customized and comprehensive coverage options.
 Your talent also has more access to affordable medical options and control over how they are covered.

 - Competitive costs.
 Velocity Global has well-negotiated group rates that translate to a lower bottom line for employers.
 We provide affordable and competitive coverage—and access to group policy pricing at an individual level.
 Employers also have the flexibility to choose a contribution level that best fits their budget.

 - Transparent pricing.
 Our plans offer affordable and transparent pricing, allowing full visibility into benefits costs.
 Your employees will also know their medical costs well in advance of office visits and medical procedures.